 Higher up and the road crosses a cattle grid and enters the final open section and there’s a steady gradient to the top with pastures and views of the Rhone valley below.

-Summary take: steep, irregular and a mix of roads, first the escape from a scruffy town, then stunning views early on and long straight sections though shaded woodland before reaching the open summit and more rewarding views, be sure to try it on a clear, sunny day.
+Summary take: steep, irregular and a mix of roads, first the escape from a scruffy town, then stunning views before long straight sections though shaded woodland before reaching the open summit and more rewarding views, be sure to try it on a clear, sunny day.

 The Tour: They’ll race up the other side, drop down before taking the valley road around to Culoz, cross the finish line and then tackle the steep part of the climb and the lacets section before rejoining the already used descent and valley road to the finish.
 The long climb is not as steep but can still be used for attacks.
 On paper it looks suited to punchy riders, the stage has something of Liège-Bastogne-Liège about it although the Grand Colombier is much longer than anything in the Ardennes.
 On paper it’s got the vertical gain of the Galibier but not the altitude.